harrypmdev/worthing-sw/README.md

 inconsistent behaviour on the front-end.
 - This bug occurred because the delete button functionality relied on the user to only click the button once.
-The DELETE request takes time, but the processing of this was not conveyed to the user, meaning that that a confused user may easily click multiple times, not understand why they were not immediately given feedback.
+The DELETE request takes time, but the processing of this was not conveyed to the user, meaning that a confused user may easily click multiple times, not understanding why they were not immediately given feedback.
 - A loading state was given to the button, so that upon clicking, it conveys that the deletion is in process and does not allow any other clicks until the process has finished.